hojat-gazestani/openstack/Ceph/Concept/01-Concept.md

 - If the Ceph Client “knew” which Ceph OSD Daemons were storing which objects, a tight coupling would exist between the Ceph Client and the Ceph OSD Daemon

 ![PG-to-OSD](https://github.com/hojat-gazestani/openstack/blob/main/Ceph/Concept/Pic/PlacementGrouop.png)

+## rebalancing

+- When you add a Ceph OSD Daemon to a Ceph Storage Cluster, the cluster map gets updated with the new OSD

 # Network